davidji/embedded-pbstreams/README.md

 ### Predictable network interface names

-The code uses the device ID to generate a MAC.
+The code uses the device ID to generate a _locally administed_ MAC.
 If you enable [Predictable Network Interface Names](https://systemd.io/PREDICTABLE_INTERFACE_NAMES/) each gadget will have a predictable network interface name: `enx` followed by the mac address.

+_Locally administered_ MACs have the second least significant bit in the first byte set.
+The least significant bit is always zero (one is reserved for multicast addresses).
+That means the second character of the MAC will be `[26ae]` which we will use later to identify the created interfaces.

 ### Dynamic routing

-Somehow, there must be routes to the subnet for the black pill interface.
+Somehow, there must be routes to the subnet for the gadget interface.
 Static routes are a possibility, but that often involves a lot of repetition.

 babeld is fairly simple: